yaronf/I-D/STAR/draft-ietf-acme-star.md

   }
 ~~~

-- recurrent: MUST be true for STAR certificates.
+- recurrent (required, boolean): MUST be true for STAR certificates.
-- recurrent-start-date: the earliest date of validity of the first certificate issued, in {{RFC3339}} format.
+- recurrent-start-date (optional, string): the earliest date of validity of the first certificate issued,
-This attribute is optional.
+in {{RFC3339}} format.
 When omitted, the start date is as soon as authorization is complete.
-- recurrent-end-date: the latest date of validity of the last certificate issued, in {{RFC3339}} format.
+- recurrent-end-date (required, string): the latest date of validity of the last certificate issued,
+in {{RFC3339}} format.
-- recurrent-certificate-validity: the maximum validity period of each STAR certificate, an integer that denotes a number of seconds.
+- recurrent-certificate-validity (required, integer): the maximum validity period of each STAR certificate, an integer that denotes a number of seconds.

 These attributes are included in a POST message when creating the order, as part of the "payload" encoded object.
 They are returned when the order has been created, and the ACME server MAY adjust them at will, according to its local policy (see also {{capability-discovery}}).